den-materials/advanced-debugging/README.md

 #### *Note*

-Documentation claims you can just run this:
+Documentation suggests you can just run this:

 ```
 node --inspect app.js